rbisdorff/Digraph3/docSphinx/tutorial.rst

     * **Permutation graph** when *g* and its dual *-g* are both *comparability* graphs;
     * **Split graph** when *g* and its dual *-g* are both *triangulated* graphs.

-To illustrate these *perfect* graph classes, we will generate from 8 intervals, randomly chosen in the default integer range [0,10], a :py:class:`graphs.RandomIntervalIntersectionsGraph` instance *g* (see Line 2 below).
+To illustrate these *perfect* graph classes, we will generate from 8 intervals, randomly chosen in the default integer range [0,10], a :py:class:`graphs.RandomIntervalIntersectionsGraph` instance *g* (see :numref:`multiplyPerfectGraph` Line 2 below).

 .. code-block:: pycon
+   :name: multiplyPerfectGraph
+   :caption: A multiply perfect random interval intersection graph
+   :linenos:

    >>> from graphs import RandomIntervalIntersectionsGraph
    >>> g = RandomIntervalIntersectionsGraph(order=8,seed=100)